clipssender31/Discord-Token-Generator/README.md

 Lifetime Access:
 850$ One Time Purchase

-All plans have unlimited Solves, unlimited concurrent solves, Solves for any site
+All plans have unlimited Solves, unlimited concurrent solves, Solves for any site.

 Solve times:
 5 - 7 Seconds